fineanmol/plant-tree/README.md

-🌱 Updated on Fri, 03 Oct 2025 13:34:00 GMT
+🪴 Updated on Fri, 03 Oct 2025 21:39:55 GMT

-> "Simplicity is the soul of efficiency."
+> "The best error message is the one that never shows up."